qd-qd/sdk-tutorials/onboarding/chapter-3/3-section-3.md

 </ExpansionPanel>

+### Consortium blockchain networks

+A **consortium blockchain network** is an option often preferred by private enterprises, especially financial market players, to pool resources to develop a shared blockchain.
+A consortium might use the same protocol or infrastructure as a public blockchain, but with a few differentiating attributes:

+* **Limited access:** unlike public networks, many consortium blockchain models limit access to vetted and approved participants.
+* **Different consensus approaches:** because the scope of participants can be limited, crypto-economic incentives might not be necessary for a consortium blockchain network.
+Alternatively, the creation and verification of blocks may be executed by a limited group of authorized nodes.

 ### Public vs private/managed

 Often private and public blockchain network differences are explained by using an analogy: the difference between the intranet and the internet in the 1990s, with public blockchains compared to the internet and private ones to the intranet.